DmitrijsNau/Cse312Project/README.md

 4. On one browser, navigate to the homepage.
 In the search bar, choose any string less than 20 characters and search it.
 For this browser, stay on this page for the remainder of the test.
-5. On the other browser, navigate to the register pet page. a.
+5. On the other browser, navigate to the register pet page.
 Register a pet with the name equal to the string in the search bar, the remaining fields (bio, breed) could be anything EXCEPT this string.
 Do not add a publication date to this pet.